MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-dev-overview.md

 ## Submitting your app
 When all development and testing is done, you can submit your extension package to AppSource.
 Before you submit the extension package, we encourage you to read the checklist to help facilitating the validation.
 For more information, see [Checklist for Submitting Your App](devenv-checklist-submission.md).

-## Submitting your app
-When development of your app is done, you must check that your app meets the requirements before you submit the app for validation and eventually submission to AppSource.
-For more information, see [Checklist for Submitting Your App](devenv-checklist-submission.md).

 ## See Also
 [Getting Started with AL](devenv-get-started.md)